Artwork Pricing Guide – Art and Money Part 1

 - What options can you offer buyers?

-If you are an artist wondering how to make a living selling your work online, this should be very helpful.
+If you are an artist wondering how to make a living selling your work online, you’ve probably asked yourself the three questions above.
 Perhaps your day job is dragging down your creative output and you want to know how to survive through your art?
 Many people hold the opinion that because they love doing their art, then it can’t be work.
-Well, that’s the one main reason to make your art your job!
+Well, that’s the main reason to make your art your job!

 There are many elements to consider when thinking about how to price your work.
 A good place to start is how much money the work has cost to produce.
 Think about the following questions:

 - What were the output costs?
-For example: paint, canvas building, space/studio
+For example: paint, canvas, space/studio

 - How much time did it take you in hours?
 Are you giving yourself an hourly wage?